simonbates/procdraw-old/docs/notes.md

 - "The Art of the Interpreter" by Guy Steele Jr. and Gerald Sussman [@steele:1978]
 - "Lisp in Small Pieces" by Christian Queinnec
 - "Scheme 9 from Empty Space" by Nils M Holm [@holm:2010]
+- "Structure and Interpretation of Computer Programs" by Harold Abelson, Gerald Jay Sussman, and Julie Sussman [@abelson:1996]

 Procedural generation and simulation algorithms
 -----------------------------------------------